 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

 On 14 December 2018, CAP announced the introduction of a new rule on gender stereotyping in ads, and on 14 June 2019, Code rules 4.9 (CAP Code) and 4.14 (BCAP Code) were introduced.
-This rule states that ads ‘must not include gender stereotypes that are likely to cause harm, or serious or widespread offence’.
-This followed a review of gender stereotyping in ads by the ASA is also supported by additional guidance on potentially harmful gender stereotypes.
+These rules state that ads ‘must not include gender stereotypes that are likely to cause harm, or serious or widespread offence’.
+This followed a review of gender stereotyping in ads by the ASA, and the interpretation of the rules is also supported by ,.
+Marketers are advised to consider this Advertising Guidance in full.

 The ASA has upheld a complaint about a poster which featured an elderly white woman sitting on a sofa alongside a young black man.
 The man had his arms around the woman and his eyes were closed, whilst the woman held an electronic cigarette and was looking directly at the camera.
 Text alongside the image stated "NO TOBACCO.
 NO TABOO".
 The ASA considered that consumers were likely to interpret the ad to mean that smoking e-cigarettes was not a taboo issue and that in contrast, a relationship between an older woman and a younger man, and a couple of different races, was something that was unusual or socially unacceptable.
 Because of that, the ASA concluded that the ad was likely to cause serious or widespread offence on the grounds of race and age (Nicofresh Ltd, 6 August 2014).

-Advertisers should be cautious to ensure that they do not depict offensive stereotypes of mental or physical disability or illness in their ads.
+Marketers should be cautious to ensure that they do not include stereotypical depictions of disability or illness in a way which could cause serious or widespread offence.
 In 2014 the ASA upheld complaints about an ad that appeared around the time of the criminal trial of the Olympic and Paralympic athlete, Oscar Pistorius, and which featured the text “money back if he walks”.
 Whilst the ASA acknowledged that readers would understand that to be a reference to the outcome of a criminal trial, it also considered that the text was a clear reference to Oscar Pistorius’s disability and was likely to cause serious or widespread offence because it made light of disability (Paddy Power, 19 March 2014).
 Similarly, in 2013 the ASA upheld a complaint about a design company website that stated "Who said good creativity should cost an..." next to a picture of an amputee with one arm and leg.
-The ASA considered that the claim went further than simply being in poor taste and that using the image for a visual pun, made light of disability (B More Creative Advertising and Design Ltd, 9 January 2013).
+The ASA considered that the claim went further than simply being in poor taste, and that using the image for a visual pun, made light of disability, and was therefore likely to cause serious or widespread offence (B More Creative Advertising and Design Ltd, 9 January 2013).